oddcamp/rack-reqorder/README.md

 A simple, default, dashboard is build in ember can be found [here](https://github.com/kollegorna/rack-reqorder-monitor).

+At the moment, Rails, Sinatra and Grape are supported.
+We are looking forward to add support for Hanami (ex-lotus)

 ## Installation

 Add this line to your application's Gemfile: